CodeInvers3/PPPwn_ow/README.md

 ## Requirements:

-- Smart Router with OpenWrt.
+- Smart Router lan with OpenWrt.
 - Have PuTTY installed on your PC to access the terminal.
 - Download stage1.bin and stage2.bin from Stooged’s repository for the corresponding firmware.
 - Download PPPwn_cpp for Linux distributions with MIPS chip or whichever your device has, verify with the command `uname -m`.